 Is Bulbine edible?

 Yes, it is edible, but I've never eaten it before.
-In traditional medicine, it may be made into tea to assist in the treatment of Diabetes and HIV.
-Personally, I don't relish think it'll taste good, so I'd instead stick to using it on my skin.
+In traditional medicine, it may be made into a tea to assist in the treatment of Diabetes and HIV.
+Personally, I don't think it'll taste good, so I'd instead stick to using it on my skin.

 How do you extract Bulbinella?